rankynbass/XIVLauncher-SCT/README.md

 - There's an environment variable logfile at `~/.local/share/xivlauncher-sct/logs/steamenv.log`.
 This file contains all the environment variables that are active when XIVLauncher.Core starts up.

 - You might not be able to get help from the official XIVLauncher discord.
 I'm usually there, but this is significantly different from stock XIVLauncher.Core, so other people may not want to or be able to help.
 If you have problems, make an issue on this github repo, and I'll try to check it out when I get the chance.

+## Building
+Clone the repo with `git clone --recurse-submodules https://github.com/rankynbass/XIVLauncher-SCT.git`.
+Open up the paths.sh script and adjust if needed.
+Build the tool with ./build.sh.
+This will put a tar.gz file in the out/ directory.
+Unzip that to `~/.local/share/Steam/compatibilitytools.d/` or `~/.var/app/com.valvesoftware.Steam/.local/share/Steam/compatibilitytools.d` (flatpak Steam).
+Then restart Steam.

+If you are making changes and testing, you may be tempted to link the out/XIVLauncher folder into the compatibilitytools.d folder.
+Don't; Steam doesn't follow links in that directory to see if there's anything valid.
+You *can* link the xlcore-bin folder inside the XIVLauncher folder, however.